Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

 However, as already noted, such a naive approximation cannot be justified, even for a sufficiently anharmonic material system.
-To see this note that by employing the approximation and following exactly the same steps as above one obtains ${\cal T}_{\alpha\alpha'} \approx PR_{\alpha\alpha'}$.
-From this one obtains $H_0^2\approx h_1^2(0)$ where the left-hand-side is the {\em standard} Coulomb-gauge Rabi model and the right-hand-side is equivalent to the standard multipolar-gauge Rabi model $H_1^2$.
+To see this note that by employing this approximation and then following exactly the same steps as above one obtains ${\cal T}_{\alpha\alpha'} \approx PR_{\alpha\alpha'}$.
+From this one obtains $H_0^2\approx h_1^2(0)$ where the left-hand-side is the {\em standard} Coulomb gauge Rabi model and the right-hand-side is equivalent to the standard multipolar gauge Rabi model $H_1^2$.
 Since it is known that the spectra of $H_0^2$ and $H_1^2$ are markedly different \cite{stefano_resolution_2019,stokes_gauge_2019,de_bernardis_breakdown_2018}, it follows that in general, one cannot neglect terms $PxQ$ and $QxP$ in the exponent of $R_{\alpha\alpha'}$ even for highly anharmonic material systems.
-The Hamiltonian ${\tilde H}_0^2$ is indeed very different to the multipolar-gauge models $h_1^2(\alpha)$ \cite{stokes_gauge_2020}, exemplifying the importance of inequality (\ref{lem2}).
+The multipolar gauge models $h_1^2(\alpha)$ are indeed very different from ${\tilde H}_0^2$, exemplifying the importance of inequality (\ref{lem2}) \cite{stokes_gauge_2020}.